Tsunami014/MoriNoKomichi/docs/DOCS.md

 In relation to the use case, currently the user cannot create or remove tasks or subtasks, but can edit existing ones.
 Even so, the changes are not stored.
 This means that not much of the use case is currently completed.
 This is to be expected though, as the focus of sprint 1 is to create the UI, not the functionality.

-The program handles io as planned; allowing for editing task names and todo labels, and for checking and unchecking todos.
-The only area of improvement in this is handling the todo list items; how currently, you have to press and hold space to input a space (because of a feature in QT that is not desirable in my use case); this was fixed in one scenario, but not for the list items.
+The program handles io as planned; allowing for editing task names and subtask labels, and for checking and unchecking subtasks.
+The only area of improvement in this is handling the subtask items; how currently, you have to press and hold space to input a space (because of a feature in QT that is not desirable in my use case); this was fixed in one scenario, but not for the list items.
 Apart from that, everything works as expected.

 My code is mostly readable, with comments and docstrings explaining hard to understand concepts in the code.
 It uses classes to store different widgets and elements in different classes to further improve the structure, and additionally most files have only one class in them.
 The files that do not either have one-off slightly modified base QT classes to modify its behaviour (these classes are always small, so do not impact the file's readability) or contain no classes and just helper functions that are used in other areas of the code (reused code creating better maintainability.
 Additionally, similar functions are grouped together; so you can view all important functions for a specific task, e.g. drawing, in the same file).
 The naming conventions used are mostly CamelCase, and usually containing small descriptions that are mostly self-explanatory.
 This isn't the best naming convention (especially when you consider that there are a few scenarios where I wrote using a different naming convention by mistake), but it's mostly readable by others through simple usage analysis if not documented already.